A Patient’s Guide

 Clinical Medicine Insights: Arthritis and Musculoskeletal Disorders 2015:8 1–8 doi: 10.4137/CMAMD.S17894.

 Lipogems is a procedure that involves harvesting adipose tissue, usually from the lower abdomen, using an FDA approved method which cleanses the fat and breaks it down into smaller particles, ultimately filling defects in a specific joint and releasing growth factors.
-See Brochure for more details.
+For more info, go to our Lipogems page.

 Cells are collected from your own bone marrow and then injected to promote healing.
 This procedure is not covered by insurance.
 Click here for more information.